namanworks/nexuspass/README.md

 ﻿# NexusPass

-> A production-grade event ticketing platform built as a portfolio project to demonstrate backend concurrency patterns, real-time systems, and cryptographic ticket validation.
+> A production-grade event ticketing platform demonstrate backend concurrency patterns, real-time systems, and cryptographic ticket validation.

 NexusPass lets users browse events, select seats in real time, book as a group with independent split payments, and receive tickets secured with rotating TOTP-based QR codes that expire every 15 seconds — making screenshots useless as fraud vectors.
 A regulated resale marketplace allows ticket holders to relist at or below face value.